Introduction

 DealHub and Configure One serve different customer segments, so the platforms have specific features tailored to their respective customers.

 DealHub stands out with its DealRoom feature, a collaborative platform that brings all deal-related activities into a single workspace for more efficient decision-making and faster sales cycles.
+The Deal Stream and Deal Talk features bring communication and notifications into the proposal interface, simplifying stakeholder collaboration.
 It also excels in subscription management, offering tools for automated billing, contract renewals, and customer retention, making it ideal for businesses with subscription-based pricing models.

 Configure One shines in complex configuration of physical products.
 Its interactive web configurator eliminates one of the biggest challenges for B2B manufacturers: helping customers understand what the product looks like in real life.
 Omnichannel order management in Configure One CPQ seamlessly integrates with other systems to create a unified order management process.